Physics

 • These rays can penetrate through thin metal foils.

-• When they strike a target of heavy metals such as tungsten, they produce x-rays.
+• When they strike a target of heavy metals such as tungsten, they produce X-rays.

 Positive or Canal rays:

-If perforated cathode is used in a discharge tube, it is observed that a new type of rays are produced from anode moving towards the cathode and passed through the holes of cathode.
-These rays are positively charged and are called positive rays or canal rays or anode rays.
-These rays were discovered by Goldstein.
+If a perforated cathode is used in a discharge tube, it is observed that a new type of rays is produced from the anode moving towards the cathode and passes through the holes of the cathode.

 Properties of Canal rays:

-• These rays travel in straight line.
+• These rays travel in a straight line.

 • These rays can exert pressure and thus possess kinetic energy.